stephencweiss/stephencharlesweiss.com/content/blog/2018-10-25/a-beginners-guide-to-feature-branch-workflows-with-git.md

 ## Push feature branch to remote

-Because you’re working in a branch, you can push your code to a centralized repository without worry of conflict.
+Because you're working in a branch, you can push your code to a centralized repository without worry of conflict.

 `git push -u origin my-new-feature`